Queensland startups get creative

-Alan Jones lead the founders in conjunction with an EiR team including Ben Sharp, Peter Laurie and Virgin Startup co-founder Ian Mason.
+Alan Jones lead the founders in conjunction with an EiR team including Ben Sharp, Peter Laurie and Virgin StartUp Head of Development, Ian Mason.

 The cohort features companies from across the creative tech verticals including machine learning, robotics, fashion tech, AR, VR and music tech: